ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/ambassador.md

 Enable or disable the [Edge Policy Console](/docs/edge-stack/latest/topics/using/edge-policy-console/) and `/ambassador/v0/diag/` endpoints.

-- Both $OSSproductName$ and $AESproductName$ provide low-level diagnostics at `/ambassador/v0/diag/`.
+- Both $OSSproductName$ and Emissary provide low-level diagnostics at `/ambassador/v0/diag/`.
-- $AESproductName$ also provides the higher-level Edge Policy Console at `/edge_stack/admin/`.
+- Emissary also provides the higher-level Edge Policy Console at `/edge_stack/admin/`.

 By default, both services are enabled.